 Exploration tubs or busy boxes are a great way to have your learners start the day or spend their time enjoying if they finish an activity early.
 These activities create a wonderful opportunity for your learners to work on their fine motor skills.

-Creating activities that include a learning concept and a dexterity practice is the perfect solution for early childhood classrooms or homes.
-Your learners will be enjoying the activity and not even realizing that they are working!
+Creating activities that include a learning concept and dexterity practice is the perfect solution for early childhood classrooms or homes.
+Your learners will be enjoying the activity and not even realize that they are working!